nischalaryal/smartcontract-lab/README.md

 Practice programs for learning smart contract development using _Solidity_ programming language.

 ## How to use this repository?
-1. Clone or download the repository
+1. Clone or download the repository.
+If downloaded, unzip the repository so that you have access to the repository files.
 ```
 git clone https://github.com/nischalaryal/smartcontract-lab.git
 ```

 ![alt text](https://github.com/nischalaryal/smartcontract-lab/blob/main/img/download.png?raw=true)

-1.a.
-If downloaded, unzip the repository so that you have access to the repository files.

 2. Using the following url, open RemixIDE online
 ```